wustlcse438sp20/project-movieapp/README.txt

 Swipe Up - move the poster up
 Long Press - enlargen the poster
-Double Click - Play the YouTube Video in Full Screen
+Double Click - Play the YouTube Video in Full Screen Drag the Poster - Shadow of the Poster on the path

 2. Watchlist page
 User can edit watchlist by click on the edit button